 For PCI compliance, SSL connections using untrusted certificates are not allowed.
 Please ensure you have a valid SSL certificate chain.
 Self-signed certificates are not valid.

 |Delay||Near real-time.
 What does near real-time mean?|

 |Request timeout||If we don't receive a response within 30 seconds, the message is considered timed out.
 It will then be scheduled for retry.|

-The notifications that were queuing up for the last five days will be deleted by the deactivation.
+The notifications that were queuing up for the last thirty days will be deleted.
 You still can get these contents by using the other reporting tools of the platform.

 |Guarantee on message order||There is no guarantee on the order of messages.
 If you first send request A and then request B, you might retrieve a notification first on B then on A, especially if...

 |Required Client server power||Please make sure that your server for receiving notifications is able to properly receive the peak-loads that can be caused by the transaction processing on entities you're listening to.